el-aprico/elka-aprico-techtask-php/README.md

-# LoadSmile PHP Technical Task
+#  PHP Test
-Suggested recipes for lunch API
+Grep Test

 ## How to Deploy
 __1. Install Git__